danpele/FRM_RO/index.md

 ## Resources

-More details about the FRM framework, developed by Professor Wolfgang Karl Härdle and his team from Humboldt-Universität zu Berlin can be found [here](www.theida.net).
+More details about the FRM framework, developed by Professor Wolfgang Karl Härdle and his team can be found [here] (https://theida.net/).

 ## Contact
 danpele@ase.ro